4 Best Day Trips to San Diego from Los Angeles

 • Duration of the excursion...
 Between 10 and 12 hours.

-Book a boat tour in Los Angeles
+Book a boat trip in Los Angeles

-2. Private Day Tour to San Diego and Santa Barbara from Los Angeles
+2. Private day tour to San Diego and Santa Barbara from Los Angeles

 Balboa Park| ©Darline C